Support for Multipath TCP (MPTCP)

 I'm using MPTCP to bond my three connections (2x VDSL + LTE).
 It works perfectly!
 But of course I have to use a minimal linux system with iptables without any graphical interface or something and I really would like to switch back to PfSense :).

-#5 Updated by Michael Kellogg 13 days ago
+#5 Updated by Michael Kellogg about 1 month ago

 Not sure where this is in development but this could really help me